This post may contain affiliate links. Please read our disclosure policy.

 Combining a simple sweet-tart blueberry and lemon filling with a simple homemade fluffy batter, this dessert takes just minutes to prepare.
 Then it bakes until the fruit becomes tender and syrupy/jammy beneath a fluffy, cakey, yet slightly crisp, cinnamon-scented batter.

-It’s quicker and easier to make than pie (no fussy pastry/crust to deal with) and more decadent and dense than a crumble or a crisp (like my rhubarb or apple crisp recipes, which contain a light, crumbly oats-based streusel topping).
+It’s quicker and easier to make than pie (no fussy pastry/crust to deal with) and more decadent and dense than a crumble or a crisp (like my peach crumble, rhubarb crisp, or apple crisp recipes, which contain a light, crumbly oats-based streusel topping).
 You can easily adjust it to your guests’ dietary requirements, too (gluten-free, naturally sweetened, sugar-free, dairy-free, and/or vegan).

 No matter what, this is the best blueberry cobbler recipe to impress and is ready to become a new favorite crowd-pleasing summer dessert at potlucks, dinner parties, or weeknight meals.
 Enjoy a portion with whipped cream or ice cream for a delicious summer treat.